(of order) and not positive

 neutral Co-Action vector, ro, around the ORIGIN.

-(decrease in order), or a neutral (0)or no effect at all (no change in order) .
+or no effect at all (no change in order) .
 You

-must have a reference, what was the state of the system before before the co-Actionis
+must have a reference, what was the state of the system before before the co-Action

-initiated — the condition of the individuals before their relationshipbegins.
-This is
+initiated — the condition of the individuals before their relationship

 Chapter 5